 - Add on the second cake, and pipe on more frosting.

-- Top the cakes with your mini Toffee Apples if you're using them, and sprinkle over some cute sprinkles!
+- Top the cake with extra toffee sauce, some toffee popcorn and sprinkle over some cute sprinkles!

 - I used bramley apples (baking/cooking apples) as they're the best to use - regular eating apples will be too soft.

 - You can use my butterscotch sauce for the frosting, or buy toffee sauce from the supermarket.

 - This cake will last for 3 days in a cake box at room temperature.